 Further Technology LLC (“Company”) is a Delaware limited liability company with its principal place of business located at 472 Meeting St., STE C-161, Charleston, South Carolina 29403 (United States).
-This statement (“Privacy Policy”) sets forth the privacy standards that the Company utilizes to collect, retain, and use personal data obtained from or about individuals located in the United States and elsewhere in the world.
+We value our customers and are committed to protecting their privacy and informing them as to how their personal data will be used.
+This Privacy Policy describes how the Company collects, retains, uses, and discloses personal data.
 It is the Company’s policy to respect, and protect, personally identifiable information obtained from individuals as set forth in this Privacy Policy.

 To the extent you enter into any agreement with us and the terms of that agreement directly conflict with the terms of this Privacy Policy, the terms of your agreement with us shall govern and control.
 To the extent such agreement contains additional terms, those terms shall remain in effect and control.